craigbutcher/craigbutcher.github.io/src/writing/keychron-k3.md

 + Accidentally hitting the change LED pattern 'light bulb' key where it gets really fancy.
 Sometimes it is too much and deserve a key remapping!
 + Hitting the left shift feels weird for a few hours expecting where is the back slash / pipe symbol.
 + Introduced a few whacky symbols into the code which was my own doing!
-+ Never pair bluetooth to Windows or macOS.
++ Never pair bluetooth to Windows.
 The first ten minutes resulted into an annoying latency that was often tiny to be detected.
-It is all too easy to sense that lag.
 + Muscle memory training can be a right pain.

-After the first hour of making simple mistakes, it is easy to pack it back into the box yet this is going to be the main driver for two solid weeks.
+After the first hour of making simple mistakes, the temptation to pack it back into the box yet this is going to be the main driver for two solid weeks.
 The solution?
 Move the keyboard slightly to where the spacebar line LED shines where your left thumb covers it up completely and away I went typing at a solid speed that I enjoy.

 ## One week review in short - 14/03/2021